AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-CustomObjects/AT_CO_MultiInstanceReadOnlyFixed.rst

         test_object_t *test = get_test_object(obj_ptr);

         // IID validity was checked by the `anjay_dm_list_instances_t` handler.
-        // If the Object Instance set does not change, or can only be modifed
+        // If the Object Instance set does not change, or can only be modified
         // via LwM2M Create/Delete requests, it is safe to assume IID is correct. assert((size_t) iid < sizeof(test->instances) / sizeof(test->instances[0]));
         const struct test_instance *current_instance = &test->instances[iid];